ilyakol123/LoadingGallery/README.md

 ## To do:
 - add search for pictures
+- add pictures downscaling
-- redesign toolbar in scroll View
+- add actions in "More" button

 ## Stack:
 SwiftUI | MVVM | Router + Coordinator | Swift Concurrency